GetStream/stream-chat-unity/README.md

 1. Make sure that the UnityEngine.InputSystem package is available in the project
 2. Add **UnityEngine.InputSystem package** reference to the **StreamChat.Unity** assembly definition asset

+## Dependencies

+- **TextMeshPro** StreamChat/SampleProject requires a TextMeshPro package
+- **Newtonsoft.Json** SDK uses Newtonsoft Json Library for serialization.

+:warning: In case you already have the Newtonsoft Json dll or package in your project and encounter the following error:<br>
+`Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included or the current platform.
+Only one assembly with the same name is allowed per platform.`
+<br>you can remove the `StreamChat\Libs\Serialization\Newtonsoft.Json.dll`

 ---

 ## We are hiring